Table of Contents

 Winged Sun

-This symbol is associated with divinity, royalty, power and authority in Ancient Egypt, and other cultures near the region such as Persia and Mesopotamia.
-It’s one of the oldest and most iconic of Egyptian symbols.
-The winged sun has several variations, but the most common symbol features a disk, flanked on either side with a large wing, as well as a uraeus.
+The winged sun symbolizes divinity, royalty, power, and authority in Ancient Egypt and neighboring cultures such as Persia and Mesopotamia.
+As one of the oldest and most iconic Egyptian symbols, it appears in several variations, with the most common featuring a disk flanked by large wings on either side, along with a uraeus.

 Djed